Swayamvaras to Swipe Right

 For eons, parents have been the alpha hunters with wards playing a minimal role and these portals provide ample encouragement to preserve this model.
-However, this proposition seems very scary nowadays, because most couples lead nuclear lives with minimum intervention from the parents/ in-laws (until offspring pops of course. yes yes, selfish I know) and hence, people have ventured into dating sites which are parents-free.
+However, this proposition seems very scary nowadays, because most couples lead nuclear lives with minimum intervention from the parents/ in-laws (until offspring pops) and hence, people have ventured into dating sites which are parents-free.

 Recently, I spoke to a co-founder of one of India’s top online dating apps and he mentioned that women these days enjoy the power of choice and like being able to swipe left or right and super-like or block people they want to.
 Apparently, it’s become a rage amongst women from tier-2 cities who are experiencing freedom of choice to pick men like never before.
 But this is hardly surprising.